-These warm caramelized air fryer pears are the perfect healthy dessert or breakfast that everyone will love!
-They taste like cozy cinnamon-baked pears, take 15 minutes, and are vegan, gluten-free, and refined sugar-free.
+Warm caramelized cinnamon sugar air fryer pears are the perfect healthy dessert that everyone will love!
+They’re better than baked pears, take under 15 minutes to make, and are vegan, gluten-free, and refined sugar-free.

+We love air-frying fruit for dessert in our household.
 There is something about warm air fryer fruit that hits differently.
-Unlike baking, the air fryer makes fruit soft and tender (not mushy) and brings out all its natural sweetness.
+Unlike baking, the air fryer makes fruit soft and tender (not mushy), bringing out its natural sweetness.
 It caramelizes everything perfectly.
-If you’re like me, you’ll love these maple-glazed air fryer apples and caramelized air fryer pineapple too.

-Anyways, these air fryer pears are next-level delicious!
+These air fryer pears are next-level delicious!
 They are sweet, warm, and made with only four simple ingredients.
 You need your favorite kind of pear, coconut sugar, butter, and cinnamon.
-The best part is that you can make this recipe vegan and dairy free by using coconut oil or vegan butter.
+The best part is that you can make this recipe vegan and dairy-free using coconut oil or vegan butter.

-Air fryer pears are naturally sweet and the perfect healthier dessert, breakfast, and snack.
-I love them in the mornings with some greek yogurt and granola, but you can also serve them at a dinner party or Thanksgiving with ice cream or whipped cream.
+I make air-fried pears at least three times a week – they are that delicious!
+They are naturally sweet and the perfect healthier dessert, breakfast, and snack.
+I love them in the mornings with some Greek yogurt and granola, but you can also serve them at a dinner party or Thanksgiving with ice cream or whipped cream.
 The sky is the limit!

 Why you’ll love this healthy recipe:

-- Air fryer pears are ready in under 15 minutes.
+- Quick & Easy: Air fryer pears are ready in under 15 minutes.

-- The pears are caramelized and cinnamon flavored.
+- Caramelized: The pears are caramelized and cinnamon-flavored.